mseemann/mongodb-streams/README.md

 * have a look at http://localhost:3000/d/msm/mongo-streams-monitoring to view the grafana dashboard
 * under http://localhost:9090/alerts you'll find the alerts

-Teh corresponding medium article: https://medium.com/@mseemann.io/synchronize-a-mongodb-collection-to-a-relational-database-with-eventual-consistency-b31346f17128
+The corresponding medium article: https://medium.com/@mseemann.io/synchronize-a-mongodb-collection-to-a-relational-database-with-eventual-consistency-b31346f17128